Dreyns-c/Ellie_MiniLounge/README.md

 # Ellie_MiniLounge

+#Work pipeline
-# The organisation for the 3D assets directories should be as follows :
+ The organisation for the 3D assets directories should be as follows :

 	/"ASSET_NAME"/